LHNCBC/lforms/README.md

 * Run `npm run build` to build the project and generate a production version of the js files, which are much smaller than the development version.
 It generates two versions of the js files:
-   ES5 version and ES2015 vresion.
+   ES5 version and ES2015 version.
 The `/dist` directory is deleted and recreated during the process.
    It also concatenates all ES5 js files of the web component into a single `lhc-forms.es5.js` file and all ES2015 files into `lhc-forms.es2015.js` (along with a `styles.css` file) in the `/dist/webcomponent` directory, which are used in e2e tests and can be distributed to use in other projects.
-A copy of the individual built files and their source map files are also included in `/dist/webcomponent`. `zone.min.js` is not included in the built file, and a copy is put in `/dist/webcomponent/assets/bin`.
+A copy of the individual built files and their source map files are also included in `/dist/webcomponent`. `zone.min.js` is not included in the built file, and a copy is put in `/dist/webcomponent/assets/lib` in case your project does not already include it.
    It also generates FHIR libraries that support both R4 and STU3 versions.
 The files are located in `/dist/latest/fhir`.

 ## Running tests